What Is Fentanyl?

 Signs and Symptoms of Fentanyl Abuse

-Harmful substance use almost always has an array of effects on the body, mind and behavior.
-While they might be subtle at first, over time it’ll become increasingly evident that someone has a fentanyl habit.
+Harmful prescription drug abuse almost always has an array of effects on the body, mind and behavior.
+While they might be subtle at first, over time it’ll become increasingly evident that someone has a fentanyl habit or is suffering from an opioid crisis.

 - Slow breathing